Cow Parsley

 Lunch

-Menus are available at each school site office at the beginning of each month, posted at all cafeteria sites, on the Menu page as well as the PUSD Child Nutrition Facebook page.
+Menus are available at each school site office at the beginning of each month, posted at all cafeteria sites, and on the Menu.

 School year 2018-19 began implementation of Community Eligibility Program.
 Each student is afforded one breakfast and one lunch meal every day at no cost to the family.
-In the event your student would like an extra meal we encourage you to keep a small amount of funds on your student account and the amount of extra meals is listed below:
+An adult lunch is $6.00

 Summer

 Children need good nutrition, all year long.
-PUSD proudly operates the Seamless Summer Option in providing meals at no cost to kids ages 1-18 in all our communities.
-The Seamless Summer Option combines features of the National School Lunch Program (NSLP), and the Summer Food Service Program making it possible for schools to provide nutritious meals, after the regular school year ends.
+PUSD proudly operates the Seamless Summer Option in providing meals at no cost to kids ages 0-18 in Quincy and Portola.
+The Seamless Summer Option combines features of the National School Lunch Program (NSLP) making it possible for schools to provide nutritious meals, after the regular school year ends.
+The program runs from June 17 to Aug.
+1, 2025.
+Grab and go lunches are available from 11:30-12:30, Mon-Fri at the following locations: Quincy Elementary, 246 Alder Street, Quincy

 After School Meals